Understanding How Alimony Works

-Spousal maintenance is designed to ensure that when a marriage ends, both partners can maintain a standard of living that is somewhat similar to what existed before the divorce.
-When there is a disparity of income, the court may choose to award spousal maintenance to the party with the lower income.
 Spousal support is not a punitive measure.
+Minnesota spousal maintenance is designed to ensure that when a marriage ends, both partners can maintain a standard of living that is somewhat similar to what existed before the divorce.

-- The education or employability of the party seeking support
+- The financial or educational prospects of the partner who is seeking support

 At the law office of Janet L. Goehle, Attorney at Law, in St. Paul, Minnesota, I take a similar approach to settling spousal support matters as I do with child custody and parenting time issues: The more common ground you are able to find with your spouse, the more control you maintain throughout the process.

-As an experienced Minnesota family law lawyer, I help you minimize the unpredictable world of spousal support by reaching agreements through honest communication and compromise.
+As a Minnesota family law lawyer with three decades of experience, I help you minimize the unpredictable world of spousal support by reaching agreements through honest communication and compromise.
 I can also help you obtain alimony modifications when changes impact the amount of support that is necessary.

 If you have questions about spousal support, you can meet with me in a free initial consultation.
-Call 651-243-6005 locally or toll-free at 800-598-6990, or email my office to schedule an appointment with an experienced St. Paul alimony attorney.
+Call 651-243-6005 locally or toll-free at 800-598-6990.
+You can also email my office to schedule an appointment with an experienced St. Paul alimony attorney who will answer your questions with knowledge that is based on over 30 years of experience.